jakedent/Reconnaissance/README.md

 # GhostRecon - a Kali Linux toolkit.
-# Automated reconnaissance.
+# Automated Reconnaissance.

-GhostRecon provides a tool for each step of the recon phase:
+GhostRecon provides an automation tool for each step of the recon phase:

    1. Gather initial information
    2. Determine the network range